Pukka: 0→1 Mobile Wellness App

 Results: 72% wellness satisfaction (exceeding 70% business threshold) and 3x tea purchase increase.
 Proved that behavioral design drives both wellness outcomes and business growth through authentic human connection.

-Argo Insurance: 0→1 InsurTech Feature Design
+Argo Insurance: 0→1 InsurTech Quick-Quote Feature

 I led design for a B2B2C insurance quick-quote web app for construction-site insurance that streamlined complex underwriting workflows for specialty insurance products.
-Through behavioral design and cross-functional collaboration on a scrum team (PM, eng, design (me)), I reduced underwriter strain from 60% to 5% while enabling broker self-service that cut call-ins by 55%, proving that thoughtful UX can transform both internal efficiency and customer experience.

 User Research: B2B SaaS Workflow Analysis